ChristianInterno/GeoPhys/README.md

 The same score is applied unchanged across three settings: alignment with human EEG responses to object-permanence violations, physics-violation detection, and inference-time best-of-N verification for video generation.

+## Code

+**The code will be released here soon.** Watch or star the repository to be notified when it lands.

 ## Highlights

 - **State-of-the-art detection.** 98.3% on LikePhys and 93.3% on IntPhys2, where V-JEPA 2, GPT-4o, Gemini, and twelve modern video diffusion models sit near chance.